Many babies and children love to be carried. It can be done safely and well. What are the key things to be aware to keep baby safe?

 Further help

-If you would like some more support, please seek help from your local sling library or consultant.
+If you would like some more support to carry your child safely, or have any questions, please seek help from your local sling library or consultant.